KolyaFedorenko/StormWatch/README.md

 - Automatic movie search by title
 - Score movies on three dimensions: plot, cast and visuals
 - Calculating the average user rating for each movie
-- Displaying the average rating of a movie if the movie was found via search
+- Displaying the average audience rating of a movie if the movie was found via search
 - Verification system that allows the most active users to verify their account

 ### Libraries used